cyberphone/doc/payments/review-secure-payment-confirmation.md

 This sounds like a worthy competitor to the ocean of proprietary native payments apps out there, right?

-Well, here things gets "complicated"...
+*Well, here things gets "complicated"...*

-If SPC actually would be competive with native apps it would also challenge the Web Payment WG members' own offerings like:
+If SPC would be competive with native apps it would also challenge the Web Payment WG members' own offerings like:
 - Apple: Apple Pay
 - Google: G-Pay